Homebrew/legacy-homebrew/README.md

     There's no conclusive scientific evidence as yet, but I firmly believe it's just a matter of time and statistics.

-Why you might not want to use Homebrew:
+I know I've made it sound so awesome you can hardly wait to embrace the fresh, hoppy taste of Homebrew, but I should point out that it is really new and still under heavy development.
+Also:

 1. It's a little more hands-on than the competition.
-For example, we don't set up postgresql for you after installing it, but we do provide instructions.
+For example, we don't set up PostgreSQL for you after installing it, but we do provide instructions.
 This isn't apathy, it's by design -- Homebrew doesn't make assumptions about how you want your software to run.
 You have to have some knowledge or be willing to learn to use Homebrew for some tasks.